 Geographic Distribution and Habitat –

-The Southern Ash is a species found in southern Europe, from the Iberian Peninsula and from France to the Caucasus.
+The Narrow-leaved ash is a species found in southern Europe, from the Iberian Peninsula and from France to the Caucasus.
 Its area of origin could be centered around the Black Sea (steppe continental climate with cold winters, hot summers and always very low rainfall).
 In Italy it is present in all regions.

 The Fraxinus angustifolia is an arboreal species that can reach 25 meters in height, with rather dense foliage, expanded more horizontally and compactly.
 The trunk has a light brown chapped rind in small quadrangular plates.
 The leaves are deciduous, opposite, petiolate, up to 20 cm long, with a blade imparipinnata with 5-13 lanceolate segments.
 The flowers lack perianth and develop in short racemose peaks in winter.
 The fruit is a samara monsperma of 24.8-38.2 x 4.2-8.8 mm, from lanceolate to oblong-lanceolate, acute, mucronata or smarginata, brownish-yellowish, with the seed of 10.1-18, 6 x 2.7-5.9 mm, fusiform, striated, brownish, placed in a cavity with an elliptical section.